OnetapInc/chromy/README.md

    - index: index of selectors.
    - subIndex: this value is used only if useQuerySelecotrAll is true.
  - options:
    - model: see explanation of screenDocument()
    - format: see explanation of screenshot()
    - quality: see explanation of screenshot()
    - fromSurface: see explanation of screenshot()
-   - useQuerySelectorAll(default:false): If set to true, take all the screenshot of elements returned from document.querySelectorAll() (Since v 0.2.13)
+   - useQuerySelectorAll(default: false): If set to true, take all the screenshot of elements returned from document.querySelectorAll() (Since v 0.2.13)

 ##### .screenshotDocument(options = {})

 Exports a entire document as an image data.

 See examples: [examples/screenshot.js](examples/screenshot.js)